Health Benefits of Elderberries - Elderberry Syrup, Wine, Juice, Tea, Extracts

 Elderberry syrup can be made from fresh or from dried elderberries.
 Place dried elderberries into the stainless pot, cover them with clean cold water and let them soak overnight.
 If you are using fresh elderberries, put somewhat less water, without soaking them overnight.

-Place the pot on the stove, turn on the heat until water starts to boil, then decrease the heat.
+Place the pot on the stove, turn on the heat until the water starts to boil, then decrease the heat.
 Keep the pot covered and let elderberries slowly cook for about 15-20 minutes.
 Turn off the stove and let everything cool down.
 After cooling, pour liquid through a cheesecloth into another stainless pot, squeezing out any remaining juice in the cheesecloth.
 Put the pot on the stove, turn on the heat (low) and let it boil, uncovered, until juice is reduced by half.
 Then, add some honey to sweeten the syrup and cook until desired consistency is achieved.

 Honey is not necessary as sweetener, but it also acts as preservative - syrup without honey should be kept in the fridge and can be quite bitter.
 Honey is good, so feel free to use it.

 A tablespoon a day of elderberry syrup will help boost immunity, preventing many possible illnesses.
 And if they do happen, such syrup can help in treating them.